Motor and Motor Group#

 spinToPosition#

-spinToPosition spins the motor or motor group to a specified position.
+spinToPosition spins a motor or motor group to a specific position.

 Description |